StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### min_cumulative_compaction_failure_interval_sec

 - **Default:** 30 seconds
-- **Description:** The minimum time interval at which Cumulative Compaction retries upon failures.
+- **Description:** The minimum interval at which Cumulative Compaction retries upon failures.

 #### size_tiered_level_num

 - **Default:** 7 (Number of Levels for Size-tiered Compaction)
-- **Description:** The number of levels for the Size-tiered Compaction strategy.
+- **Description:** The number of levels for the Size-tiered Compaction policy.
 At most one rowset is reserved for each level.
 Therefore, under a stable condition, there are, at most, as many rowsets as the level number specified in this configuration item.

 #### size_tiered_level_multiple

 - **Default:** 5 (Multiple of Data Size Between Contiguous Levels in Size-tiered Compaction)
-- **Description:** The multiple of data size between two contiguous levels in the Size-tiered Compaction strategy.
+- **Description:** The multiple of data size between two contiguous levels in the Size-tiered Compaction policy.

 #### size_tiered_level_multiple_dupkey

 - **Default:** 10
-- **Description:** In the Size-tiered Compaction strategy, the multiple of the data amount difference between two adjacent levels of the Duplicate table model.
+- **Description:** In the Size-tiered Compaction policy, the multiple of the data amount difference between two adjacent levels for Duplicate Key tables.

 #### size_tiered_min_level_size

 - **Default:** 131,072 Bytes
-- **Description:** The data size of the minimum level in the Size-tiered Compaction strategy.
+- **Description:** The data size of the minimum level in the Size-tiered Compaction policy.
 Rowsets smaller than this value immediately trigger the data compaction.

 #### storage_page_cache_limit